kumahq/kuma-website/docs/docs/1.2.3/quickstart/universal.md

   $ git clone https://github.com/kumahq/kuma-counter-demo.git
   ```

+To explore traffic metrics with the demo app, you also need to set up Prometheus.
+See the [traffic metrics policy documentation]((../../policies/traffic-metrics)).

 ## Set up

 1. Run `redis` as a daemon on port 26379 and set a default zone name: